 Cons: Risk of missing critical mass; harder to justify price drops later.

-Best for: Unique or innovative products, status-driven niches (e.g., cutting-edge AI apps).
+Best for: Games, unique or innovative products, status-driven niches (e.g., AI apps).

 Idea: Adjust pricing for each region based on currency and purchasing power.